 Full of history, beauty, and culture Rome is never wanting for a dull moment.
-There is certainly enough in Rome to keep you busy for a dozen lifetimes, which is why having a list Rome travel tips for the first timer will be useful.
+There is certainly enough in Rome to keep you busy for a dozen lifetimes.
+This is why having the best Rome travel tips for the first timer is so important.

 The heart of Italy, from ancient to modern times, has always been the city of Rome.
-If it’s your first visit to the Eternal City you will want to be well prepared to make the most out of your time.
-We’ve compiled a handy list of must sees and important Rome travel tips that will help you get the most from your experience.
+If it’s your first visit to the Eternal City you will want to be well prepared.
+We’ve compiled a handy list of must sees and important Rome travel tips that will help you get the most from your experience!

 The world’s smallest country, Vatican City is completely encircled by the city of Rome.
 Vatican City serves as the spiritual center for millions of practicing Roman Catholics worldwide and is home to the Pope and a trove of iconic art and architecture.

-Tip: Many visitors don’t know that it is possible to climb up to the top of St Peter’s dome.
-It’s a great opportunity to enjoy stunning panoramic views of Rome!
+Did you know?
+It’s possible to climb to the top of St Peter’s dome.
+It’s the perfect opportunity to enjoy stunning panoramic views of Rome!

 2) Explore the Colosseum

 Now a mere shell, the Colosseum still remains ancient Rome’s greatest architectural legacy.
-Vespasian ordered the construction of the elliptical bowl, called the Flavian Amphitheatre, in A.D.
-72; Titus inaugurated it in A.D.
-80 with a bloody combat between gladiators and wild beasts that lasted many long weeks.
+The Emperor Vespasian ordered the construction of the elliptical bowl in 72 A.D, originally called the Flavian Amphitheater.

 3) Roam through the Roman Forum